Mid-Atlantic LGBTQA Conference

 All members of the community are encouraged to submit proposals for sessions, posters, workshops, art installations, performances, etc. Please see our session type descriptions for guidance while developing your own proposals.
 Standard and creative presentation formats are encouraged.
 To explore past programs, themes, and keynote information, please check out our conference archive page for a complete history of the conference.

 The conference committee will evaluate proposals based on quality, clarity, and relevance.
 Undergraduate students are encouraged but not required to include the name of an advisor who has worked with you on your project.
-Presenters will be notified of their acceptance or rejection in late September.
 We look forward to reading your proposals and seeing you at our next conference.

 Please email any questions, comments, and concerns to MidAtlanticLGBTQA@commonwealthu.edu.